-Storing sports equipment from football gear to snowboards is critical to keeping the gear in good working condition for upcoming seasons.
-Winter recreational equipment such as skis and snowboards are no exception to this rule.
 Ski equipment can be costly, and you want to protect your investment by making an effort to take proper care of it.
-Doing so will extend the life of your skis, ski boots and snowboards allowing you to continue using the skis for many years to come.
+By taking protective measures today, you can make a real difference.
+Follow the steps below to enjoy your skis, ski boots and snowboards for many years to come.

 How to Prepare Skis and Ski Boots for Storage

 - Tune Up: Have the ski equipment professionally “tuned up” in the spring to avoid the fall rush.
-Tuning means sharpening the edges and taking care of any burrs that have gotten into the sides of the boards or skis.
+Tuning means sharpening the edges, so that you can make sharp cuts in any conditions.
+Turning also means taking care of any burrs that have gotten into the sides of the boards or skis.
 After tuning, add a coat of wax to give a snowboard or skis extra protection.
-There is no need to “relax” the binding on the boards, however if you decide to do so, place tape across the toe of the boot to remind you to tighten them before you head out skiing again.
+There is no need to “relax” the binding on the boards.
+If you decide to do so, place tape across the toe of the boot to remind you to tighten them before you head out skiing again.

-- Cleaning and storing boots: Ski boots should be cleaned inside and out before placing in storage.
+- Cleaning and storing boots: Clean your ski boots inside and out before placing in storage.
 First, take out the insoles and inserts of the boots for cleaning.
 Next wipe the interior of the boots with a damp cloth and wipe the soles and outside of the boots.
 S Let them completely dry before storing so mildew does not develop inside the boot.
 When they are dry, tie up the laces and buckle the straps so the boots can keep their proper shape.
 Store ski boots in a zippered boot bag, in a cool dry place such as an interior closet.
 Do not store boots on a basement floor, in a crawl space or attic.

-- Vertical Storage: It is recommended that you store skis and snowboards standing vertically on their tails.
+- Vertical Storage: We recommend that you store skis and snowboards standing up.

 Ski and Snowboard Storage Solutions

 Ski equipment can take up a lot of storage space in a home, and skis may be too tall to fit in a normal-sized closet.
-Renting a self-storage unit is a great ski storage solution, and will free up space in your home for other household storage needs.
-Skis need to be stored upright, which requires tall ceilings. ezStorage offers a variety of storage unit sizes from 5x5 to 10x30 with eight foot tall ceilings. ezStorage has secure storage solutions systems that will give customers peace of mind that their ski equipment is safe while in storage.
+Renting a self-storage unit is a great ski storage solution.
+Doing so will free up space in your home for other household storage needs.
+Our tall ceillings will allow you to store skis upright, as they should be. ezStorage offers a variety of storage unit sizes from 5×5 to 10×30 with eight foot tall ceilings.
+Our ski storage solutions will give you peace of mind that your skis are safe for the off season.